email: roadarch@outlook.com

 This Commerce Bank sign appears to be from the 1950s or 1960s.
 The time and temperature oval at the top still works and revolves.
 It probably had neon at one time.
 At some point, the digital panel showing time/temp replaced the original bulb lettering.
 Does anyone know when this sign was built and if it always advertised for Commerce Bank? [map]

 Gillis Sundries opened in 1946 and this sign was installed then.
-The space has housed the Happy Gills Cafe since 2008.
+The space has housed the Happy Gillis Cafe since 2008.
 This sign remains.
 These Coca-Cola signs were mass-produced and there are still a number of them around the country. [map]

 Kansas City, MO